natsir-productions/fake-api-tf/readme.md

 This repository provide awesomeness of fake api related to ecommerce field.
 *Created with love  by Natsir* :sunglasses:

+## Head over to
+- todo.md : talks about top priority tasks
+- discussions.md : talks about branching strategy and packages (for now).

 ## Available API
 1. Products
    1. Add Product